wp-plugins/widget-twitter/readme.txt

 ### [WordPress Widget Twitter plugin](http://web-dorado.com/products/wordpress-twitter-integration-plugin.html)

-The Widget Twitter plugin lets you to fully integrate your WordPress site with your Twitter account.
-Users will be able to stay tuned to your Twitter page through your website.
-They will have the chance to follow you and share stories with their followers.
+The Widget Twitter plugin is the best feature for fully integrating Twitter with your WordPress website.
+The website users will be able to stay tuned to your Twitter account through your website.
+They will have the chance to follow you and share stories with their followers, highlighting the best stories in your website and spreading the awareness in Twitter.
-Widget Twitter plugin allows you to add Twitter buttons (Tweet, Follow, Mention, Hashtag) to your posts and pages.
-In addition, the plugin allows displaying your Twitter timeline on your WordPress site.
+Widget Twitter plugin allows you to add different Twitter buttons (Tweet, Follow, Mention, Hashtag) to your posts and pages.
+Twitter widget can also be used as a widget to be displayed for all pages.
+At the same time, the plugin allows displaying diverse Twitter timelines on your WordPress site within its commercial version.
+This will be an additional opportunity for you Twitter account to gain more followers.
+There is a possibility of displaying the timeline within light and dark color schemes to best fit your website.
-The plugin options allow customizing the basic features of the buttons, such as width and height, color, language and more.
-It gives the possibility to make changes among the functionality of the plugin as well.
+The plugin options allow customizing the basic features of the buttons, such as Twitter button width and height, positioning and more.
+The translation of the widget can be easily made using display language feature included in the pack.
-The plugin has a user-friendly design and it’s very easy to use; just a few clicks for managing the features.
-The tools and features have detailed descriptions and references in the documentation, which lets the users to get fully acquainted with the product.
+The Widget Twitter has a user-friendly design and it’s very easy to use; just a few clicks for managing the features.
+The tools and features have detailed descriptions and references in the documentation, which allows the users to get fully acquainted with the product.

-### The basic features of Widget Twitter are:
+### The basic features of Widget Twitter include:

 *   “Tweet” button for sharing posts and pages on Twitter
 *   “Follow” button, that allows the visitors to follow your Twitter page right from your website
-*   “Hashtag” button, to use the specific keyword-oriented webpage sharing
+*   “Hashtag” button, to share the website content in Twitter within specific hash tag.
-*   “Mention” button, to use the Twitter user-oriented webpage sharing
+*   “Mention” button, to share the website content with specific Twitter user
-*   Option to add and display not only a user timeline, but favorites, list and search as well
+*   Possibility to display User, Favorites, Lists and Search timelines (commercial version)

 == Installation ==